Spatial Knowledge Graph-Guided Multimodal Synthesis

-\paragraph{Discussion on Knowledge-to-Data Synthesis.} It can be seen that with more data, the performance of the trained model can be further improved.
-At the same time, it can also be found that high-quality data is important, and a small amount of high-quality training data can significantly improve the performance of models in specific fields, which is in line with the opinion of ``less is more''~\cite{limoalignment,limoreasoning}.
-As shown in Figure \ref{fig:case}, the trained model exhibits improved accuracy on spatially related questions.
 The core idea of our work is to synthesize data through automated modeling knowledge to ensure the rationality of the data itself.
 The data generated through spatial knowledge is consistent with human spatial cognition, ensuring the relevance and reliability of the data.
 In addition, to synthesize additional data, we can either randomly sample more data from the SKG or expand the scenes to further enrich the SKG.
-Compared with the method of synthesizing multimodal data using code, simulators, etc., it is more efficient and has better generalization ability.
+Most existing simulators~\cite{simulator1,simulator2,simulator3,simulator4,simulator5,simulator6,simulator7} are designed for specific environments, and image synthesis via code is largely confined to mathematical visualizations or web-based content.
+Consequently, such approaches are unable to effectively generate multimodal spatial data beyond these limited contexts.
+In contrast, our method supports effective data generation across a wide variety of scenarios.